alljoyn/hae/docs/interfaces/org.alljoyn.SmartSpaces.Devices/Dehumidifier-v1.md

 ### Methods

-#### SetOperationalModeId (operationalModeId)

-Set an operational mode id.
-An dehumidifier starts its operational mode immediately after setting or changing its target operational mode id.
-If the device receives an invalid operational mode id or can't accept a valid operational mode id due to its internal state, then an appropriate error shall be returned.

-Input arguments:

-  * **operationalModeId** --- uint16 --- an operational mode id to set

-Errors raised by this method:

-  * org.alljoyn.Error.FeatureNotAvailable --- Returend if there is no selectable
-  operational mode id.
-  * org.alljoyn.Error.InvalidValue --- Returned if value is not valid.
-  * org.alljoyn.Error.SmartSpaces.NotAcceptableDueToInternalState --- Returned
-  if value is not acceptable due to internal state.
-  * org.alljoyn.Error.SmartSpaces.RemoteControlDisabled --- Returned if remote
-  control is disabled.

 #### GetOperationalModesDescription (languageTag) -> (modesDescription)

-Get added information about the modes which are supported by the appliance.
+Get additional information about the modes which are supported by the appliance.
 It is used to communicate to controller the names and descriptions of the vendor-defined modees supported by the appliance, so they can be available by the remote controller.
-In principle standard modes have standard names and descriptions which are defined at specification level, anyway the method can give information.
+In principle standard modes have standard names and descriptions which are defined at specification level.

 Input arguments: